National Payments Plan

 Covering these themes, actions in the Plan include:

-- A commitment to deliver an electronic alternative to dual signatory cheques to non-personal account holders by the end of 2013
+- Multiple Authorisations - A commitment to offer an electronic alternative to dual signatory cheques to non-personal account holders by the end of 2013.

-- Research with consumers aged 80 and over to better understand their payment needs.
+- Research with disabled consumers and people aged 80 and over to better understand their payment needs.

-- Delegating Payments - Work to explore mechanisms to delegate payments - to address the needs of people who are housebound.
+- Delegating Payments - Work to explore mechanisms to delegate payments – to address the needs of the housebound.